 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
-Final Concl. reasonable and conservative?
-CL 11 B.10.3.
-Is the measurement method clearly stated for each baseline indicator to be monitored and also deemed appropriate? /1/ DR Details of data to be collected, the frequency of data recording and its format are described in the monitoring plan and deemed to be adequate.
-OK B.10.4.
-Is the measurement equipment described and deemed appropriate? /1/ DR Yes.
-The electricity generated by the hydropower plant and supplied to the grid will be measured hourly and recorded on a monthly basis using calibrated electricity meters.
-OK B.10.5.Is the measurement accuracy addressed and deemed appropriate?
-Are procedures in place on how to deal with erroneous measurements? /1/ DR See B.10.1 CL 10 CL 11 CL 12 OK B.10.6.
-Is the measurement interval for baseline data identified and deemed appropriate? /1/ DR See B.10.1 CL 10 CL 11 OK B.10.7.
-Is the registration, monitoring , measurement and reporting procedure defined? /1/ DR The authority and responsibility for project management, monitoring, measurement, review and reporting has been established.
+Final Concl. deemed appropriate? hydropower plant and supplied to the grid will be measured hourly and recorded on a monthly basis using calibrated electricity meters.
+B.10.5.
+Is the measurement accuracy addressed and deemed appropriate?
+Are procedures in place on how to deal with erroneous measurements? /1/ DR See B.10.1 CL-10 CL-11 CL-12 ОК B.10.6.
+Is the measurement interval for baseline data identified and deemed appropriate? /1/ DR See B.10.1 CL 10 CL 11 ОК B.10.7.
+Is the registration, monitoring, measurement and reporting procedure defined? /1/ DR The authority and responsibility for project management, monitoring, measurement, review and reporting has been established.
 OK B.10.8.
 Are procedures identified for maintenance of monitoring equipment and installations?
 Are the calibration intervals being observed? /1/ DR The project documentation does not report about provisions for meeting training and maintenance needs.
 There is no information regarding calibration intervals.
-CL 14 OK B.10.9.
-Are procedures identified for day-to-day records handling (including what records to keep, storage area of records and how to process performance /1/ DR Yes.
-The procedures for day-to-day records handling are identified in the project OK
+CL 14 CL 9 ОК B.10.9.
+Are procedures identified for day-to-day records handling (including what records to keep, storage area of records and how to process performance documentation) /1/ DR Yes.
+The procedures for day-to-day records handling are identified in the project documentation. ОК B.11.
+Monitoring of Leakage It is assessed whether the monitoring plan provides for reliable and complete leakage data over time.
+B.11.1.Does the monitoring plan provide for the collection and archiving of all relevant data /1/ DR According to ACM0002 version 8, no leakage emissions need to be considered.
+OK